MusicDataset/md_homepage/content/musics/s/SonataNo.11Op.22inB-flatMajorI.Allegroconbrio(3)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 11 Op.
+title: Sonata No. 11 Op.
 22 in B-flat Major I. Allegro con brio (3)
 description: This is the description for Sonata No. 11 Op.
 22 in B-flat Major I. Allegro con brio by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]